Led by the Dean College President, the senior leadership team is responsible for leading Dean College in successfully implementing its Mission.

 With close to 100 years in higher education and over 50 years of service at Dean College, the administrative council owns a rich history of spreading The Dean Difference to thousands of students.

 Sandra joined Dean College in 2003.
-In her current role she provides leadership, assistance, and operational oversight to the Offices of the President and the Chancellor in support of the College’s strategic initiatives and priorities, while also managing the Office of Human Resources.
-Sandra serves as Secretary and liaison to the College’s Board of Trustees collaboratively managing program support activities and matters of institutional significance for the Board on behalf of, and in concert with, the President, the Chancellor, and the Board Chair.
+In her current role she provides leadership, assistance, and operational oversight to the Office of the President in support of the College’s strategic initiatives and priorities, while also managing the Office of Human Resources.
+Sandra serves as Secretary and liaison to the College’s Board of Trustees collaboratively managing program support activities and matters of institutional significance for the Board on behalf of, and in concert with, the President and the Board Chair.

 Sandra is a lifelong resident in the Franklin Community and has an affinity for her alma maters, College of the Holy Cross and Framingham State University.